Love Today (1997 film): Production

-In an interview during the release, Vijay mentioned that he signed the film to give the audience what they want — fights, fast songs and a message, mentioning he had similar success from Poove Unakkaga (1996).
+The filming began in November 1996, after Vijay finished the shootings for his previous masala films such as Selva (1996) and Kaalamellam Kaathiruppen (1997), and lasted until April 1997.
+Although the story takes place in Chennai, the movie was predominantly shot only in Vishakhapatnam yet some minor portions were shot in Chennai too.
+Ajith Kumar was initially considered to play the lead role.
+In an interview during the release, Vijay mentioned that he signed the film to give the audience what they want — fights, fast songs and a message — mentioning he had similar success from Poove Unakkaga (1996).

 Soundtrack

-The soundtrack is composed by newcomer Shiva.
-His real name was Omar and he earlier composed an album.
-The lyrics were written by Vairamuthu, Vaasan, Vaigarai Selvan, 'Pattukottai' Shanmuga Sundaram.
-The song "Enna Azhagu" was reused by Shiva in the 2001 Telugu film Priyamaina Neeku as "Nelanadiga Puvvulanadiga" also produced by R. B. Choudary and directed by Balasekaran.
+The soundtrack is composed by newcomer Shiva, whose real name is Rakneesh Omar and who earlier composed an album.
+The song "Enna Azhagu" was reused by Shiva in the 2001 Telugu film Priyamaina Neeku as "Nelanadiga Puvvulanadiga", also produced by R. B. Choudary and directed by Balasekaran.The audio rights were acquired by Star Music India.

 Reception

 Ananda Vikatan rated the film 42 out of 100.
-Prabha and Pady Srinivasan of Indolink.com appreciated the film due to "its different ending", and said Vijay and Suvalakshmi both sparkle in their respective roles.
-The film became one of several successful films in the romantic genre with Vijay featured in throughout the late 1990s.
-The success of the film prompted the director and actor to come together again immediately for a film titled Priyamudan, however the title was later used by Vijay for a different project.
+The film became one of several successful films in the romantic genre which Vijay featured in throughout the late 1990s.
+The success of the film prompted the director and actor to come together again immediately for a film titled Priyamudan; however, the title was later used by Vijay for a different project which released in 1998.